Project-Dishcover/dishcover/README.md

 # bangkit-capstone-project
-The documentation of Dishcover' application in Bangkit Capstone Project 2022
+The documentation of Dishcover' application in Bangkit Capstone Project 2023

 # About
-Dishcover is .
+Dishcover is your cooking companion at home, effortlessly recognizing any dish in front of you

 # The Team